princeoftm/Blockchain-NOTES/Compiler-Bugs /Fullinliner-order-of-evaluation/Readme.md

             }
 ```

-Notice How it does this in the proper order.
+Notice How it does this in the proper order.Also notice that it being the same code it returns a value of 12.